abhishekghoshh/tmux-config/tmux/README.md

 <leader> d              ->      for detaching the current session
-tmux list-sessions      ->      list all the sessions tmux ls                 ->      list all the sessions tmux detach             ->      attach to the last active session tmux                    ->      open a new session
+tmux list-sessions      ->      list all the sessions tmux ls                 ->      list all the sessions tmux attach             ->      attach to the last active session tmux detach             ->      detach from the current session tmux                    ->      open a new session
 <leader> s              ->      we can see all the sessions in tmux
 :rename-session         ->      rename a session